dfelinto/blender-manual/manual/modeling/geometry_nodes/input/collection_info.rst

    Original
       Output the geometry relative to the collection offset.
    Relative
-      Bring the input collection geometry into the modified object, maintaining the relative position between the objects in the scene.
+      Join the input collection geometry with the modified object, maintaining the relative position between the objects in the scene.

 Outputs